-Like plantain chips, dried mangoes aren’t consumed for merienda but more as a pure snack.
+Like banana chips, dried mangoes aren’t consumed for merienda but more as a pure snack.
 You can even consider them to be a type of soft candy snack, similar to any dried fruit.
 Unlike bags of potato chips which you can finish in one sitting, people usually eat a few pieces of dried mango and then save the rest for later.

 I loved dried mangoes as a kid.
 But compared to other Filipino snacks, they’re pretty expensive so my mom would only buy them on occasion.
 That made them even more desirable.